-- Forced labor is an action that violates very basic of human rights, and almost every government prohibit the forced labor by law or policy.
-ILO estimates that at least 17.3 million people including 3.2 million within the manufacturing industry are engaged in forced labor related to private enterprises. - The United States strictly prohibits products involved in forced labor and human trafficking through the Tariff Act of 1930 and the Federal Acquisition Regulation (FAR), while the United Kingdom and Australia have the Modern Slavery Act ) was enacted to ban forced labor.
-Recently, a bill is being discussed in the EU to ban the sale and export of products where forced labor is used at any stage, from raw materials to production and manufacturing.
-In addition, many of LGE customers are strongly demanding the ban on forced labor as a prerequisite for the business. - LG Electronics does not allow forced labor that occurs directly or indirectly under any circumstances.
+• Forced labor is an action that violates very basic of human rights, and almost every government prohibit the forced labor by law or policy.
+ILO estimates that at least 17.3 million people including 3.2 million within the manufacturing industry are engaged in forced labor related to private enterprises.

+The United States strictly prohibits products involved in forced labor and human trafficking through the Tariff Act of 1930 and the Federal Acquisition Regulation (FAR), while some countries including the U.K. and Australia have enacted Modern Slavery Act to ban forced labor.
+Recently, a EU directive is expected to be adopted to ban the sale and export of products where forced labor is used at any stage, from raw materials to production and manufacturing.
+In addition, many of LGE customers are strongly demanding the ban on forced labor as a prerequisite for the business.
+LG Electronics does not allow forced labor that occurs directly or indirectly under any circumstances.
 We understand that if forced labor is found at a business site or partner company, supply may be suspended in violation of laws and penalties may be imposed according to the standards of the customer.